Every once in a while, a picture comes along that shows a job search strategy story much better than telling it.

 Networking Ups Your Odds of Being Hired 10X

-The companies in the study hired referred candidates 9.5 times more often than applicants.
+The companies hired referred candidates 9.5 times more often than applicants.
 You can round 9.5X up to 10X.

 Why Does the Networking Job Search Strategy Work?

-Because it helps you figure out your job search, with the help of others, as you go.
+Because it helps you figure out your search with support from others.

-You set up a virtuous loop of ideas, leads, introductions, execution, feedback, and improvement.
+You set up a virtuous loop of ideas, leads, introductions, feedback, and improvement.

 Networking through your job search puts you in your own personal moonshot!

 True, it’s full of rejection and failure, but you’ll also find diamonds.